pakakornsitthisak/data-wow_test/README.md

   - Backend port (3000) can be changed via `PORT` environment variable or in `main.ts`
 - **Mode Switching**: Users can switch between admin and user mode via the sidebar.
 Mode preference is stored in localStorage.
 - **History Page**: The history page (`/history`) is accessible to admin users and displays all reservations with status information in a table format.
+- **Concert Sorting**: Both admin and user pages display concerts sorted by creation date/time in descending order (newest first).
+- **Create Concert Form**: The Create tab in admin view includes form validation and saves new concerts with all required fields (name, description, seat count).
+The Save button includes an icon and handles form submission to create concerts via the API.

 ## 👤 Author